-The Initial/Draft Assessment Report concludes that copper citrate fulfils a specific technological purpose consistent with that of a processing aid and that it is safe by virtue of the previous extensive toxicological evaluation undertaken on copper under the review of the Australia New Zealand Food Standards Code.
-The use of copper citrate raises no additional safety concerns and is comparable in safety with already permitted forms of copper used as processing aids (eg copper sulphate).
+The Final Assessment Report concludes that copper citrate fulfils a specific technological purpose consistent with that of a processing aid and that it raises no public health and safety concerns.
+Copper citrate is comparable in safety with already permitted forms of copper used as processing aids (namely copper sulphate).

-No ingredient labelling of processing aids is required in the Australia New Zealand Food Standards Code and the regulatory impact analysis has concluded that the option to approve copper citrate has advantages for consumers and for industry.
+No ingredient labelling of processing aids is required in the Code and the regulatory impact analysis has concluded that the option to approve copper citrate has advantages for consumers and for industry.
 There are no identified disadvantages to the approval of copper citrate.